Welcome to the Registrar's Office

 • Graduation Application Summary |Review and Submit

-*once submitted, students must contact the Registrar’s office to cancel or make a correction*
+*once an application has been submitted, students must contact the Registrar’s office to cancel or make a correction*

 WHY IS IT IMPORTANT TO APPLY?

-By completing a graduation application, students are confirming their intentions to graduate; opting in/out of ceremony participation and announcements; and initiating a review with the registrar to be certified for a degree.
+Applications are required for all graduating students.
+It is also the student's responsibility to complete their degree requirement obligations (32-units w/met residency + gen-Eds + major(s) = ready for degree conferral review).
+By completing a graduation application, students are confirming their intentions to graduate; opting in/out of ceremony participation and announcements; and initiating a review of their record by the registrar's office to be certified for a degree.
 Responses to applications are shared with the following stakeholders: registrar, advisors, department chairs, college events.

 GRAD DEADLINES & WHAT’S NEXT

-• A finalized applicant list will be shared with college events for eligibility to Spring Commencement on deadline close.
+• A finalized applicant list will be shared with college events for participation eligibility to Spring Commencement upon deadline close.

 • The official conferment process begins in Block 8.

-Apply Now!
-Even if you aren't sure you'll make it due to transitory situations (i.e. unsure of graduation progress, deciding between majors, double majoring, attempting to squeeze in a minor or an abroad program, etc.) These should NOT prevent a student from applying!
-In fact, applications are especially necessary for plans in flux (an application can always be removed or bumped out if intent should change).
+You might not be sure whether you are graduating this year.
+You could be switching majors, not yet declared, or declaring a double major, or attempting to squeeze in a minor or an abroad program.
+These should NOT prevent you from applying!
+In fact, applications are especially necessary for students in these transitory situations (an application can always be removed or bumped out if plans change).
+Know, at the end of the day, it is the student’s responsibility to complete their degree.

 Understand how your plans and degree progress align by taking these next steps towards graduation: